How do I report bugs in mcelog?

 not actually tell you what really went wrong.
 And see the next

-Save the panic message in a file.
+Copy the panic message retrieved from the kernel log into a file.
 Run

 mcelog --ascii < file